rantoniello/MediaProcessors/docs/CODECS_MUXERS_LOOPBACK_EXAMPLE.md

 @code
 {"elementary_stream_id":number}
 @endcode
-Knowing the elementary stream Id. is essential to multiplexing; is a unique number used to discriminate to which of the multiplexed streams an input frame is to be sent.<br>
+Knowing the elementary stream Id. is essential for multiplexing; is a unique number used to discriminate to which of the multiplexed streams an input frame is to be sent.<br>

-This is imeplemented in the code of the multiplexer thread (function 'mux_thr()').
+This is implemented in the code of the multiplexer thread (function 'mux_thr()').
 The important detail to remark is that <b>the elementary stream Id. must be specified in the input frame using the proc_frame_ctx_s::es_id field</b>.
 @code
 proc_frame_ctx->es_id= thr_ctx->elem_strem_id_video_server;